top of page

 Research and Quality Improvement Lead

 Kristen Benito, Ph.D., is an assistant professor (research) at The Warren Alpert Medical School of Brown University and a staff psychologist at Rhode Island Hospital and Bradley Hospital.
-She received her B.A. from St. Mary’s College of Maryland in 2003 and her Ph.D. in clinical psychology from the University of Florida in 2010.
+She received her B.A. degree from St. Mary’s College of Maryland in 2003 and her Ph.D. in clinical psychology from the University of Florida in 2010.
 Dr. Benito completed post-doctoral training in Pediatric OCD/Anxiety that was supported by a T32 award from the National Institute of Mental Health (NIMH).
 Dr. Benito is also the PI on an NIMH-funded R01 testing the Exposure Guide as a practical measure of quality in exposure therapy, and the MPI on an NIHM-funded and the R21/R33 testing training methods for community therapists learning to deliver exposure therapy.
 Dr. Benito’s research interests are related to understanding treatment quality and mechanism of change in exposure-based treatments and using this knowledge to 1) disseminate efficacious treatments into community settings, 2) augment existing treatments, and 3) develop new treatments.
 Dr. Benito also has research interests related to developing behavioral treatments for families of youth with medical problems, such as Congenital Heart Disease and Orthostatic Intolerance.
 Dr. Benito provides clinical psychology services in the Bradley Hospital OCD Intensive Program and in the Hasbro Children’s Hospital Pediatric Heart Center and Pediatric Cystic Fibrosis Clinic.
 Dr. Benito enjoys spending time with her family and her grumpy French bulldog named Walter.

 Elizabeth Brannan, M.D.